About Me & This Travel Blog

 - I hitchhiked across the Atlantic Ocean by boat;

-- I have a Bachelor’s degree in German and Spanish Linguistics and Literature, and a Master’s in Intercultural Communication;
+- I have a Bachelor’s degree in German and Spanish Linguistics and Literature, a Master’s in Intercultural Communication and a Master in European Studies (Bookworm Alarm);

 - I can not cook.
 At all!
 But I love to eat!
 All the time!